Our Gardens

 Living Pollinator Habitats

-Surrounding the Kimmel Education and Research Center, you’ll find 17 beautifully revitalized landscape beds, redesigned in 2024 to showcase sustainable gardening practices and serve as a vibrant living classroom.
-These beds feature a rich mix of perennials, ornamental grasses, and pollinator-friendly native plants, each selected to thrive in Nebraska’s climate while supporting biodiversity.
+Surrounding the Kimmel Education and Research Center are 17 beautifully revitalized landscape beds, originally installed when the Center was built in 2007 and thoughtfully replanted in 2024 with a strong emphasis on Nebraska native plants.
+Designed to showcase sustainable gardening practices, these gardens now serve as a vibrant living classroom.
+They feature a rich mix of perennials, shrubs, and pollinator-friendly species—each carefully chosen to thrive in Nebraska’s climate while supporting biodiversity.
+Non-invasive introduced species and cultivars of native plants are also thoughtfully incorporated, adding seasonal beauty and providing additional resources for pollinators.

-Thanks to the collaborative efforts of Kimmel staff, interns, and Nebraska Extension professionals, the gardens were officially recognized in 2024 as a Nebraska Certified Pollinator Habitat.
-This designation highlights our commitment to creating healthy, functional spaces for bees, butterflies, moths, beetles, and other essential pollinators—whose work is critical to food production, ecosystem health, and plant reproduction.
+Thanks to the collaboration of Kimmel staff, interns, and Nebraska Extension professionals, our gardens have earned two major recognitions: Nebraska Pollinator Habitat certification in 2024 and Monarch Waystation certification in 2025.
+These designations highlight our commitment to creating healthy, functional spaces for pollinators—creatures vital to food production, ecosystem balance, and plant reproduction.

-Beyond their ecological value, the gardens are a place for exploration, education, and inspiration.
-Whether you're strolling the grounds, attending a field trip, or joining us for a seasonal workshop, these beds demonstrate how horticulture, conservation, and community learning can grow hand in hand.
-Interpretive signage and evolving seasonal displays make each visit a new opportunity to learn, reflect, and connect with nature.
+Beyond their ecological value, the gardens invite exploration, education, and inspiration.
+Whether you’re strolling the paths, attending a field trip, or participating in a seasonal workshop, you’ll find these beds are more than plantings—they are demonstrations of how horticulture, conservation, and community can flourish together.